 Mass strandings regularly occur at Farewell Spit in Golden Bay.
-In fact, in February 2015, 198 long finned pilot whales stranded here, the largest stranding in New Zealand for more than 15 years.
+In fact, in February 2017, over 400 long finned pilot whales stranded here, the largest stranding in New Zealand for more than 100 years.

 Golden bay is one of the most beautiful spots in New Zealand, partly due to its remoteness.
 However, this remoteness can catch out people wanting to assist at a stranding.